Asko7779/kernel-panic-module/README.md

-a simple, experimental kernel panic module written in C++.
+A simple, experimental kernel panic module written in C++.
 Built for my OS projects, learning, and kinda just out of boredom

 ---